-Also known as: iQue DS (CH, original model)
+Also known as: iQue DS (CN, original model)

 Nintendo's first Dual-Screen platform, this third pillar happily coexisted with both its predecessor in the Game Boy line and its competitor from Sony by immediately monopolizing practically the entire handheld space.
 Known early in development as the Nitro System - a name which survives through the line's serial code, - and later the City Boy, its intuitive touch-screen control, strong third-party support, and low-cost high-capacity game cards quickly resulted in it becoming the most successful handheld platform in history.

 - 6 Unused Banners

 - 7 Regional Differences

 - 8 Revisional Differences